-In these early weeks of weaning when baby is trying their first tastes feed Vegetables and Fruits.
-Avoid soft eggs, berries and citrus fruits, Honey, salt, sugar, nuts, seeds, unpasteurised cheese and wheat based foods or other foods containing Gluten.
-All of these items are either known allergens or just not good for your baby straight away!
-I also wouldn't bother with meat, fish and lentils in these early couple of weeks.
+In these early weeks of weaning when baby is trying their first tastes, feed mostly Vegetables and Fruits.
+Avoid soft eggs (unless they carry the British Kite mark)*, berries and citrus fruits, Honey, salt, sugar, nuts, seeds, unpasteurised cheese and wheat based foods or other foods containing Gluten.
+All of these items are either known allergens or just not good for your baby straight away.
+I also wouldn't worry about meat, fish and lentils in these early couple of weeks.
 There's plenty of time to expand their tastes as they progress through weaning.

-Prepare small batches of vegetables and fruits by blending or mashing into smooth purees.
+Prepare small batches of vegetables and fruits by blending or mashing into smooth purees or serving as fingers foods.
 At this stage lumps should be avoided.
 Food can be prepared and fed immediately or you can store fruit and vegetable purees in the fridge for up to 48 hours before feeding or store for 6 weeks in the freezer.
 We love this article from Made For Mums that has detailed instructions regarding storing and freezing your purees.

 We have selected the below foods due to their nutritional value and how well they mix with other foods as weaning progresses.

 Avocado – Avocado is low in sugars and high in Omega 3 brain boosting fats.
 It's really easy to digest and contains high levels of Antioxidants and Vitamin E which are great for little one's immune systems.